HL7/ebm/input/pagecontent/group.md

 The **[GroupR6 Profile][GroupR6]** is a base for all other Group Profiles.
 Extensions for metadata about the Group Resource include url, version, versionAlgorithmString, title, experimental, date, publisher, contact, useContext, purpose, copyright, copyrightLabel, author, and relatedArtifact.
 A modifierExtension for status allows specifying whether the Resource is active, draft, or retired.
 An extension for characteristicExpression allows use of an Expression datatype to represent the group definition instead of using the characteristic element.

 Extensions for combinationMethod (valueCode choices of all-of, any-of, at-least, at-most, except-subset) and combinationThreshold (valuePositiveInt for use with at-least or at-most) express how 2 or more characteristic instances are combined.

+The Group.combinationMethod extension is used when there are two or more Group.characteristic instances to define how the characteristics are combined.

+- Use a code *all-of* to indicate that each of the characteristics must be met.
+This is functionally equivalent to  combining all characteristics with an AND operator.
+- Use a code *any-of* to indicate that at least one of the characteristics must be met.
+This is functionally equivalent to combining all characteristics with an OR operator.
+- Use a code *at-least* to indicate that at least n of the characteristics must be met.
+Use Group.combinationThreshold to specify the value of n.
+- Use a code *at-most* to indicate that at most n of the characteristics must be met.
+Use Group.combinationThreshold to specify the value of n.
+- Use a code *except-subset* to indicate that the characteristics expressed as exclusion criteria are used as exceptions to meeting the characteristics expressed as inclusion criteria.
+Explaining by example: “Cancer of any kind (except basal cell skin cancer or cancer in situ) unless documented to be disease-free for five years” (https://fevir.net/resources/Group/170441)

+The Group.combinationThreshold extension provides the value of "n" when *at-least* or *at-most* codes are used for the Group.combinationMethod extension (see above)

 The characteristic element has multiple extensions to support more ways of defining eligibility criteria.